-The Complainant is an internationally well-known insurance provider and its GEICO trademark is world-famous.
-The disputed domain name is identical or confusingly similar to the GEICO trademark in which the Complainant has rights, because it incorporates this trademark in its entirety, and the addition of the descriptive term "careers" is not sufficient to avoid confusing similarity.
+The disputed domains names are confusingly similar to the UBISOFT trademark in which the Complainant has rights, because they incorporate this trademark in its entirety, and the addition of the number "7" is not sufficient to avoid confusing similarity.

-The Respondent has no rights or legitimate interests in respect of the disputed domain name.
-The trademark GEICO has been extensively used to identify the Complainant and its services.
-The Respondent has not been authorized by the Complainant to use this trademark, is not commonly known by the disputed domain name, and there is no evidence of the Respondent's use, or demonstrable preparation to use, the disputed domain name in connection with a bona fide offering of goods and services.
+The Respondent has no rights or legitimate interests in respect of the disputed domain names.
+The Respondent has not been authorized by the Complainant to use this trademark, is not commonly known by the disputed domain names, and there is no evidence of the Respondent's use, or demonstrable preparation to use, the disputed domain names in connection with a bona fide offering of goods and services.